Qualifying for Medical Marijuana Jobs

 Marketing / Sales

 Just like any other industry, your company will not succeed unless people know you exist.
 Many dispensaries have started hiring marketing and sales teams to assist with getting their name and brand out there.
 This is usually in the recreational market, as most medical marijuana markets do not allow marketing or advertising.
 The Marketing and Sales Team will also assist with creating logos and sales to bring more attention and patients to the dispensary.
-Currently HempStaff does not recruit for these positions.
+Currently HempStaff does not recruit for sales positions, we do occasionally get in Marketing roles however.

 The Master Grower is in charge of overseeing the construction and design of the grow operation.
 He/she maintains the environment for the room and trains the Apprentices and/or Supervisors to do the job while he/she is away.
 The Master Grower is mainly there to see that the schedule and method advocated is followed according to specs and protocols.
 Daily records must be kept that document changes in chemicals and lighting for future reference, guidance and consistency.
 The Cultivation Site will have a log that is maintained by the Master Grower.
 They will monitor each harvest so medication and alteration patterns can be studied.
 A Master Grower Salary can range from $80-$150K, depending on location and size of grow.